holos-run/holos/doc/design/v1beta1/schema.md

 schema, guarded per `kind` value (for example, `kind: "Helm"` requires `helm` and forbids the other config fields).
 A task with `kind: "Helm"` and no `helm` config, or with both `helm` and `command` set, fails evaluation.
+The same per-kind guards enforce the I/O requiredness and cardinality table in [Task kinds](#task-kinds).
 The `tasks` struct stays open in the sense that unification may always add new task names; that openness is the composition mechanism (design item 4).
 At the author layer, a component module's `#Config` is `close({...})` as specified in the